Business as Unusual

 Get Ellie into school.
 Officially hire Amy and make a payroll plan.
 Receive, sort and recondition the new-old servers.
 Get access to the networks of the remote new accounts.
 Start plans for the new installations.
 The list gets bigger.
 This may take two days I began to think.

 I got home, the girls fixed a simple meal of burgers, fries and a salad.
 They cleaned up and retired for the evening.

 Amy caught on fast as promised.
+The office stuff came naturally.
 Housekeeping was light.
-The office stuff came naturally.
 She cooked for herself and Ellie everyday before.
 The only change was she was cooking for one more but the kitchen was bigger and more modern.
 And the food was better.

 I did have an awkward, for me, conversation the day my insurance policies came up for renewal.
 Employee’s Family Plans.
 I wanted all the major contingencies covered.
 Prescription coverage, family planning, regular check ups, OB/GYN, pre- and postnatal care, maternity leave, etc. never concerned me before.
 They did now.

 I found Amy in the laundry room.
 “I’m updating the insurance policies.
 We need to talk about family planning, pregnancy, maternity care and medical costs.
 Tell me what kind of coverage you want or need.”